plandes/buffer-manage/README.md

 ## Extending Packages

-This library on it's own isn't useful.
+This library on its own isn't useful.
 It provides a lot of behavior for packages that extend it (called *extensions*).
 An example of an extension is the [buffer shell](https://github.com/plandes/bshell) library and the iSQL library (to be made public soon).